Nuremberg day trip from Munich offers a day rich in history!

 Rothenburg ob der Tauber

 The Franconian town of Rothenburg ob der Tauber is like a picture postcard.
-Its medieval Altstadt, or old town, is well preserved and tourists flock to experience it firsthand.
+Its medieval Altstadt, or old town, is well preserved, and tourists flock to experience it firsthand.
 The town is especially popular during the Christmas season when holiday decorations add character and a Christmas market welcomes shoppers.

 Rothenburg is also home to Käthe Wohlfahrt, a company that is known the world over for its Christmas decorations.
 But don’t worry if you visit during the rest of the year: there’s a Christmas museum!

 A day trip from Munich to Rothenburg ob der Tauber by train takes a bit of patience as there aren’t any direct trains.
-With connections, it can take two to three hours and making it one of the more challenging day trips from Munich on the list.
+With connections, it can take two to three hours, making it one of the more challenging day trips from Munich on the list.
 But your patience will reward you with a visit to a charming Bavarian town unlike any other!

 Bamberg

 Anyone looking to experience the fairy tale Bavaria need look no further than a day trip to Bamberg.
 The historic city in the Franconia region is considered to be one of Germany’s most beautiful.
 Home to Europe’s largest intact city walls still in existence, Bamberg offers one stunning showstopper after another.
 Take, for example, the Altes Rathaus, which sits precariously on an island of rock dangling over the Regnitz River.
-Nearby the Michaelsberg Abbey offers stunning views over the area.
+Nearby, the Michaelsberg Abbey offers stunning views over the area.

 Bamberg is also home to Schlenkerla Rauchbier, the traditional delicacy of smoked beer.

-Tips for Day Trips from Munich
+Tips for Planning Your Munich Day Trips

 All opinions, as well as all photos, are my own.
 This post contains affiliate links.